-By reading this troubleshooting guide, you will not only able to identify the causes, symptoms, and effects of why lawn mower shakes violently but also capable of fixing the shaking and vibrating issues of your lawnmower.
+There are several reasons why lawn mower shakes violently when blades engaged!
+By reading this troubleshooting guide, you will not only able to identify the causes, symptoms, and effects of a shaking lawnmower but also be capable of fixing the shaking and vibrating issues of your lawnmower.

 - Unbalanced blades